Logiqx/gps-wizard/docs/ideas/decimation/README.md

 A previous article discussed the concept of [aliasing](https://logiqx.github.io/gps-details/general/aliasing/) which can be present in 1 Hz recordings from some GPS loggers, including the Motion and ESP-GPS.
 The chart below shows 5 Hz data (blue) and 1 Hz data (red) during a short walk.
 Pace / walking speed can easily be estimated using the 5 Hz data and 1 second moving average, but the 1 Hz data is practically useless due to the nature of the aliasing.

-Whilst this walking example may seem unrelated to windsurfing, it can be useful when trying to determine whether a device is prone to aliasing, and can also be used to create data to replicate (or exceed) the maximum acceleration possible on a windsurfer.
+This may seem unrelated to windsurfing, but it can be useful when trying to determine whether a device is prone to aliasing, and for creating data to replicate (or exceed) the maximum acceleration possible on a windsurfer.
 A separate article will discuss the nuances of acceleration in the context of 5 Hz and 10 Hz data.
 Within the scope of this document, reliable 1 Hz data is the primary focus.

 ![7-walking.png](img/7-walking.png)

 The original 5 Hz measurements (orange) may be a good representation of the arm speed, but suitable filtering is required prior to downsampling.
-In this scenario, even a simple 1 second moving average (blue) provides a reasonable measure of instantaneous speed of the walker.
+In this particular scenario, even a simple 1 second moving average (blue) provides a reasonable estimate of the instantaneous speed of the walker.

 ![8-walking-5hz.png](img/8-walking-5hz.png)

 Whilst the original 5 Hz data provides some insights into the actual arm movements (but potentially includes measurement errors as well), some form of filtering / smoothing clearly needs to be done, prior to downsampling.
-Calculating 1 second averages prior to downsampling will mean the data is a lot more useful in subsequent analysis, since the 1 Hz data will not contain significant aliasing artefacts.
+Calculating 1 second averages prior to downsampling improves any subsequent analysis, since the 1 Hz data will not contain irrelevancies and aliasing artefacts.

 ![9-walking-1hz.png](img/9-walking-1hz.png)